 Karlygash: Thank you.
-I will just jump right into whatever is, I’ll just called without any specific topic but then I thought about people surrounding us.
-And I always remember how you say that, “Relationship to food symbolize relationship with people.”
-That people are unpredictable but food is predictable and always there for me, and it’s my friend.
+I will just jump right into whatever is, I’ll just call without any specific topic but then I thought about the people surrounding us.
+And I always remember how you say, “Relationship to food symbolizes a relationship with people.”
+That people are unpredictable but the food is predictable and always there for me, and it’s my friend.

-But then later on, I just noticed this alcoholic behavior.
+But then, later on, I just noticed this alcoholic behavior.
 They always lie and make things look better than they are in reality.
 Back then as a kid, I never learned to set boundaries.
-I simply didn’t know what is truth in life and what is not, because I never had an adult who could give me this information and guidance.
+I simply didn’t know what is true in life and what is not, because I never had an adult who could give me this information and guidance.

 And talking to her after two and something years, I just noticed how much I grew.
-I remembered myself back then two years ago where I was all scared, no boundaries, horrible relationships with people and food like myself, really abusing myself on a daily basis by food, by lack of sleep, by all these awful people around me, and she’s still the same.
+I remembered myself back then two years ago when I was all scared, had no boundaries, had horrible relationships with people and food like myself, and abused myself daily with food, and lack of sleep, by all these awful people around me, and she’s still the same.

-I needed some information from her and then I stopped conversation and I thought, “You know what?
+I needed some information from her and then I stopped the conversation and I thought, “You know what?
 I don’t need this person in my life.”
 And that was a very good decision.
-So I’m very grateful for all therapists out there.
-You guys really help us fix our life because I had such an enmeshment, how do you say it, enmeshment?
+I’m very grateful for all therapists out there.
+You guys help us fix our life because I had such enmeshment, how do you say it, enmeshment?

 Dr. Nina: Enmeshment.

 So that’s my thoughts for today.
-And I really want to have good relationships with food because I noticed also when I abandon myself by bingeing, I feel so terrible physically.
+And I want to have good relationships with food because I noticed also when I abandon myself by bingeing, I feel so terrible physically.
 Oh!
-I wanted you to talk about this abuse, how this people abused me and how I abused myself by [inaudible 00:24:21] because, with my disease and like I think any person in the world’s need to eat properly to feel good.
+I wanted you to talk about this abuse, how these people abused me, and how I abused myself by [inaudible 00:24:21] because with my disease and like I think any person in the world needs to eat properly to feel good.

 And then I’m like-

-That could lead to bingeing, stress eating, emotional eating to cope.
+That could lead to bingeing, stress eating, and emotional eating to cope.
 But what you just talked about was that, you looked back two years and essentially you said, “Look where I was and look at how far I’ve come in that two years?”
-And this is so important because on the ladder of life, we do want to look backwards and say, “Look where I was?
-And look how far up I have come?
+And this is so important because, on the ladder of life, we do want to look backward and say, “Look where I was.
+And look how far up I have come.
 Good for me, I’m proud of myself, I have accomplished that, I have changed.”

 When you’re always looking up, you just feel bad about where you are because you’re measuring the distance between where you are now and where you’re not.
-So I really appreciate that you shared how much has changed in two years, because that’s important for you to hear.
+So, I appreciate that you shared how much has changed in two years because that’s important for you to hear.
 And as a reminder to everyone listening, balance, remember where you’ve been, how far you’ve come to be where you are, and yeah, you’re going to get somewhere else.

 And I’m like, “Whoa.”
 And I think in my case when you have PTSD, like trauma and stuff, I think it’s even more, I think it’s 95 or something.
 But this work is so important because once I’m out, once I’m in reality, Hey, I do my stuff, I do my things, I do my [inaudible 00:28:38], I used to have emotions and fears, but when I’m not stuck in those upper racks of the ladder or lower racks of the ladder but really being on the rack right now or the ladder and just looking around what’s going on.
 Then I have the space and energy to walk up one more.

-And I’m just very grateful for that, before I would never be.
-I was never able to say to myself, Hey, I’ve done so much work, unless the results were not materialistic.
+And I’m just very grateful for that before I would never be.
+I was never able to say to myself, hey, I’ve done so much work, unless the results were not materialistic.
 Oh!
 I’ve got another degree, or I made so much money, or I bought a car, or I had this and this partner.
-So I measured myself by this, it was just wrong measurement system for me.
+So, I measured myself by this, it was just the wrong measurement system for me.

-By saying all this smart words, it’s for me so valuable.
+By saying all these smart words, it’s for me so valuable.
 I worked so hard just to come to this understanding, being there in my head, I’ve worked hard.

 Dr. Nina: I’m glad to hear that you are acknowledging yourself and focusing on that instead of looking at what you’re not.
 It is so important for you to realize what you like about yourself and what you appreciate about yourself and acknowledge the hard work that you’ve put in, and that makes you feel better, right?

-But when you are able to be kind to yourself and recognize and approve of yourself, you feel good and you don’t need to get away from your own mean voice.
+But when you can be kind to yourself and recognize and approve of yourself, you feel good and you don’t need to get away from your mean voice.

-Karlygash: That’s absolutely true.
+Karlygash: That’s true.
 And I also want to quickly say, for people out there who are thinking about, whether or not to do this work?
 I would suggest, for all my people struggling with binge eating and eating disorders.
 I would say, “Please dive into this work.
-Please just dedicate yourself, make it, your church, your religion, because psychoanalysis, psychotherapy works.”
+Please just dedicate yourself, make it, your church, your religion, because psychoanalysis and psychotherapy work.”

 You don’t have to clean the messy house all at once, you’ll just be overwhelmed.
-Just one day, clean your closet and [inaudible 00:32:52] you do remove one trashcan at a time or you take the grape, one grape at a time.
-And at one point it will always be less and less of this mess and an effective coping mechanisms and one day it’s going to be better.
+Just one day, clean your closet and you know, one step at a time.
+In the psychoanalysis work, you do remove one trashcan at a time or you take the grape, one grape at a time.
+And at one point it will always be less and less of this mess and an effective coping mechanism and one day it’s going to be better.

 Dr. Nina: Hang in there.